Vital Records Online

 required documents

-What Documents Are Required to Order State of Iowa Birth Certificates?
+What Documents Are Required to Order an Iowa Birth Certificate?

 Applicants must provide proof of identity to the Iowa HHS when requesting certified copies of birth records and commemorative certificates.
 Review the table below to confirm what information and documents are required to order a birth certificate in Iowa.